SorinaHamidifar/ObsidianStack/README.md

 # Project: SolidCore Foundation
 # Description:
 # A rock-solid foundation for scalable and secure projects.
-# Focused on creating robust, well-structured, and future-proo code.
+# Focused on creating robust, well-structured, and future-prooves code.
 # ================================

 # ---------- main.py ----------